KevinAst/feature-u/docs/usage.md

 # Usage

-??
-TODO: refine words from ARTICLE

 The basic usage pattern of feature-u is to:

-1. Determine the Aspects that you will be using, based on your frameworks in use (i.e. your run-time stack).
-This determines the extended aspects accepted by the Feature object (for example:
+1. Choose the Aspects that you will need, based on your selected frameworks (i.e. your run-time stack).
+This extends the aspect properties accepted by the Feature object (for example:
-   `Feature.reducer` for [redux], and `Feature.logic` for [redux-logic]).
+   `Feature.reducer` for [redux], or `Feature.logic` for
+   [redux-logic]).

-   Typically these Aspects are packaged seperatly in NPM, although you can create your own Aspects (if needed).
+   Typically these Aspects are packaged separately in NPM, although you can create your own Aspects (if needed).

 1. Organize your app into features.